ucldc/ucldc-docs/docs/dams/complex-objects.md

 From any given parent object, you can order, reorder, and delete children by navigating to the 'Component Object' section on the Summary tab, selecting the checkbox next to the component object you would like to order or delete, and then pressing the 'Move to top', 'Move up', Move to bottom', 'Move down', or 'Delete' buttons accordingly.
 (By default, child-level components will appear in the order in which they're added.)

 <div class="note">Only the components of a complex object are orderable.
-Objects within project folders, such as 'Banana Slug' (your test folder) are not orderable.
+Objects within project folders, such as 'Your Sample Project Folder' (your test folder) are not orderable.
 To delete an object in a Project Folder, navigate to the 'Content' tab on the Project Folder, select the checkbox next to the object you would like to delete, and press the 'Delete' button.</div>